 A masonry contractor has two specific roles that are different, but related.
 He or she is a mason specialist.
 He or she is also a contractor.
 In the role of mason, masonry contractors must:

-- Understand how to construct, repair and restore the different components or entire structure composed of these materials.
+- Understand how to construct, repair, and restore the different components or entire structures composed of these materials.